Synthetic Text-to-SQL Data Generation with 100% SQL Validity Using Claude Haiku

 From objectives to specification

-Here’s what we wrote in Dataframer’s Generation Objectives field:
+Here’s what we wrote in DataFramer’s Generation Objectives field:

 Generally include advanced SQL features with somewhat greater prevalence than in seed data.